Zzhaoxingyu/Partially-Connected-HBF-for-Spectral-Efficiency-Maximization-via-a-Weighted-MMSE-Equivalence/README.md

 # How to use
 1. You first need to run Fixed_channel.m in folder named Channel_data to generate random channels, the default setting is 100 times
-2. Then, you should totally add all packages to the path, so you can use these functions.
+2. You should totally add all packages to the path, so you can use these functions.
 Then, just run the main_snr.m file directly.

 # Content
 This codes including several algorithms mentioned in my paper, all can easily cited by these convenient APIs.